eng-gabs/cmms-api/readme.md

 ## Disclaimers and Future Improvements

+### Better typying and controllers adjustments

+The routes and controllers files could be much better typed.
+There should be a better treatment of the user input in order to avoid some type errors such as a number been passed as a string.
+I have experimented some type aliases in src/routes/unit.ts that could be useful for a controller to infer types from the routes in the future.

 ### Authentication

 - Authentication was not a demand, but implementing should be mandatory in a company production environment.
 Given the business needs, I think the user should be identified by a authorization token in order to use the API.